-From stirring three goal comebacks to bus bombardments, Liverpool and Man City’s rivalry has grown in intensity and acrimony over the years.
+From stirring three goal comebacks to bus bombardments, Liverpool and Man City’s rivalry has grown in intensity and acrimony over recent years.

 We Go Again — 3-2, April 2014

-After that second-place finish in 2009, it would be another five years before Liverpool would challenge for the Premier League.
+After a runners-up finish in 2009, it would be another five years before Liverpool would challenge for the Premier League.
 In the meantime Man City had won their first top-flight title in 44 years, supplanting the Reds as one of the best teams in the country.

-But just as they had done so many times on that unbeaten streak, they just would not die; Coutinho capitalised on an uncharacteristically poor clearance from Kompany to smash a winner home in the 78th minute.
-Also typical.
+But just as they had done so many times on that unbeaten streak, they just would not die; Coutinho capitalised on an uncharacteristically poor clearance from Vincent Kompany to smash a winner home in the 78th minute.

 After the final whistle Steven Gerrard gave his famous “we go again, do not let this fucking slip” speech to his teammates as they leapt ahead of Chelsea in the table, but it was sadly a precursor for things to come; the captain did indeed slip in a 2-0 defeat to the Blues, before drawing 3-3 at Crystal Palace.